-SUGGESTED SEM SEQUENCE HRS CA TIA V5 PRDE-1600 PRDE-1610 CATIA V5: Introduction & Solid Modeling Un igraphics PRDE-1500 PRDE-1510 Unigraphics: Introduction to Solid Modeling AND PRDE-2400 PRDE-2410 SUGGESTED SEM SEQUENCE HRS Plastics Design & Manufacturing □ ■ 3 Vehicle Systems Overview □ ■ 3 6 46 В. Arts and Sc iences Component minimum sem hrs 18 Students plan an Arts and S ning to transfer should contact a Macomb counselor or academic advisor to develop ciences program of study by calling 586.445.7211, and/or discuss their individual with a counselor at their selected university.
-C Flective Co urses none required
+B. Arts and Sciences Component minimum sem hrs 18 Students planning to transfer should contact a Macomb counselor or academic advisor to develop an Arts and Science program of study by calling 586.445.7211, and/or discuss their individual transfer plans with a counselor at their selected university.

-Product Development - Certificate Options
+D. Product Development-Certificate Options